Home Call For Papers Program Committee Program Important Dates Registration

 2:00 - 2:10 Welcome Address by Workshop Chairs

-2:10-3:10 Keynote: Title <TBD> Prof. Stephan Sigg, Aalto University, Finland
+2:10-3:10 Keynote Title: Integrated communication and sensing for Pervasive Computing Prof. Stephan Sigg, Aalto University, Finland

 3:10-3:30 Paper-1: HyperEcho: Structured Higher Order Representation for Automotive Radar Semantic Segmentation Abdelwahed Khamis (CSIRO, Australia); Muhammad Umer Ramzan and Usman Ali (GIFT University, Pakistan); Ali Zia (Machine Learning & Artificial Intelligence-Future Science Platforms, CSIRO, Australia)